14 Best Things to Do in Sibenik, Croatia [2026 Update]

 6. Barone Fortress

 It sits atop a hill 80 meters above sea level and offers stunning panoramic views of the town and the surrounding countryside.
+There is also a fantastic bistro on top serving local tapas and wine – perfect for a light dinner with a view.

 The name Barone derives from Baron Degenfeld, a Venetian military commander of German origin who had a very important contribution to the defense of the city.

-7. St. John Fortress
+7. St. John Fortress (Tvrdava sv.
+Ivana)

 The fortress of St. John, perched 115 meters above sea level, is the third fortress on the list.